Britain hopes Christmas can be saved as COVID cases flatten

 “Let’s see what the rules are, but I have no interest in interrupting family Christmas dinners,” she told LBC radio.

+There was some sign that infection numbers were flattening.
+The Office for National Statistics said incidence had levelled off in recent weeks, with daily infections increasing by 38,900 in England in the latest week, down from around 50,000 previously. [nS8N2GK09G]

+The government also reduced their estimate of the reproduction “R” number, and said the daily growth rate had fallen to between 0% and 2%.

-England has been under lockdown for two weeks, which Hancock said was helping to flatten case numbers.
+England has been under lockdown for two weeks.
 It is due to end on Dec.
 2, although ministers have not ruled out that it could be extended.

 Reporting by Alistair Smout, Sarah Young, Kate Holton and Michael Holden, editing by Guy Faulconbridge and Angus MacSwan